jimbob1141/SQL-Data-Processing/README.md

-My first attempt at basic data processing without reference material to check my work
+My first attempt at basic data processing without reference material to check my work.
+Using SQLite on localhost.